25 February 1587: The destruction of Koppány castle and the victory at Kacorlak

 One could already see from the increasing number of Ottoman raids in 1587 that the “peace” period is soon coming to an end.
-Anyway, the Peace of Edirne was only about „major” campaign: the nature of the Ottoman Empire was to wash away the borders in a ceaseless „small war”.
+Anyway, the Peace of Edirne was only banning bigger campaigns: the nature of the Ottoman Empire was to wash away the borders in a ceaseless „small war”.
 But now, both the Turks and the Hungarians were more active in attacking each other than before.

-As for Lord Nádasdy Ferenc (1555-1605), the „Strong Black Bey” or „the Black Knight of Hungary”, he ambushed the castle of Koppány in February and took it.
+As for Lord Nádasdy Ferenc (1555-1605), the „Strong Black Bey” or „the Black Knight of Hungary”, he ambushed the castle of Koppány in February and took it with his 1,700 men.
 (He, the husband of Lady Báthory Erzsébet, deserves a stand-alone post later.)

 Meanwhile, German and Hungarian musket-men were shooting at them from the opposite bank so only a very few of the Turks could flee.
 More than 2,000 Turks fell and 1,300 were captured.
 The Hungarians could take the supplies and the booty as well.